-A Gypsy girl, Sharai, escapes a slave ship infected with the plague.
-As an adult, she performs her silky, exotic dances to earn enough to sustain herself and the toddling orphan girl she adopted.
-She yearns for relief from the grinding poverty, and a secure home.
-Having been violated by a nobleman posing as her hero, she wants naught of any other man of title, and also scorns the dubious Gypsy king who pursues her.
-When she meets the dashing Lord Tabor, her resolve to avoid all noblemen softens.
+A Gypsy girl escapes a slave ship devastated by plague.
+Years later, Sharai performs her silky, exotic dances to sustain herself and the toddling orphan she adopted.
+She yearns to escape the grinding poverty and find a home.
+Violated by a nobleman posing as her hero, she eschews any other man of title and scorns the dubious Gypsy king who pursues her.
+Her life changes when she meets the dashing Lord Tabor.

-Though possessed of a stately castle with prosperous lands, the English knight,Tabor, teeters on the brink of losing all his holdings.
-A powerful noble has attacked Tabor’s castle, determined to seize his lands.
-Tabor seeks revenge, but England’s throne is held by an infant king and his feuding uncles.
-The realm is paralyzed with uncertainty and lawlessness, and the crown has abandoned him.
+Though possessed of a stately castle and prosperous lands, young Lord Tabor teeters on the brink of losing all his holdings.
+A powerful noble has attacked his castle, determined to seize his lands.
+Tabor seeks revenge, but England’s throne is held by an infant king, and the realm is paralyzed with uncertainty and lawlessness.

-Then a stroke of good fortune helps Tabor, a sizeable dowry that can save his holdings.
+Then a stroke of good fortune helps Tabor, a sizable dowry that can save his holdings.
 He need only wed an earl’s daughter, the regal Lady Emilyne.
-But he has already fallen in love with Sharai, and they are locked in a powerful dance of desire.
+But he has fallen in love with Sharai and they’re locked in a powerful dance of desire.
 His refusal to abandon Sharai plunges them into life-and-death struggles–and a painful choice between duty and love.

 Professional Review – loverromance.com